AranyaKundu/KunAran/README.md

 </p>
 <br>

-- 👋
+- 📖 Pursuing MS in Business Analytics from  @ [University of Notre Dame](https://www.nd.edu/).
-- 👀 I’m interested in coding in Python
+- 👀 Interested in coding in Python & R.
 - 🌱 I’m currently learning Machine Learning and Data Science using Python and R.
-- 💞️ I’m looking to collaborate on Machine Learning projects
+- 👋 I’m looking to collaborate on Machine Learning projects
 - 📫 You can reach me @ aranya.kundu.95@gmail.com

 <!---